 Who do I contact if I have questions?
 Jennifer Evens.
 Jennifer's contact information is below.

-What should I do next if I’m interested in applying for the $7,500 scholarship?
+What should I do next if I’m interested in applying for this scholarship?
 Review the application information below and follow the steps.

 About the Scholarship